-- (1) The language of the procedure shall be German. - (2) The rules of procedure may provide for a dispute resolution procedure to be conducted in other languages if a party applies for this and the other party accepts it.
+(2) The rules of procedure may provide for a dispute resolution procedure to be conducted in other languages if a party applies for this and the other party accepts it.
 The dispute mediator may enter into an individual agreement with the parties that the procedures be conducted in a language not provided for in the rules of procedure.

-Section 13 Representation

-- (1) The parties may be represented in a dispute resolution procedure by an attorney or another person insofar as he is authorised to provide out-of-court legal services. - (2) The parties may not be obliged to be represented in the dispute resolution procedure.
+Section 13 Representation (1) The parties may be represented in a dispute resolution procedure by a lawyer (Rechtsanwalt) or another person insofar as he or she is authorised to provide out-of-court legal services.
+(2) The parties may not be obliged to be represented in the dispute resolution procedure.

-Section 14 Reasons for refusal

-- (1) The dispute mediator shall refuse to conduct a dispute resolution procedure if - 1. the dispute does not fall within the competence of the consumer conciliation body, - 2. the disputed claim has not previously been made against the respondent or - 3. the application manifestly has no prospects of success or appears to be frivolous, in particular because - a) the disputed claim was already statute-barred at the time the application was made and the trader invokes this limitation. - b) the dispute has already been resolved, - c) an application for legal aid concerning the dispute has already been rejected on the grounds that the intended legal action does not have sufficient prospects of success or appears to be frivolous. - (2) The rules of procedure may provide for the dispute mediator to refuse to conduct the dispute resolution procedure initiated by a consumer under Section 4 (1) in the following cases: - 1. a consumer conciliation body has already conducted procedures to resolve the dispute or the dispute is pending with another consumer conciliation body, - 2. a court has already taken a decision on the substance of the dispute or the dispute is pending with a court, unless the court orders that the procedures be suspended under Section 278a (2) of the Code of Civil Procedure (Zivilprozessordnung ZPO) with regard to the procedure before the consumer conciliation body. - 3. the value of the dispute exceeds or falls below a certain amount, - 4. dealing with the dispute would seriously impede the effective operations of the consumer conciliation body, in particular because - a) the consumer conciliation body can only clarify the circumstances or legal questions at unreasonable cost in terms of effort and resources, - b) a fundamental legal question of significance for assessing the dispute has not been resolved.
+Section 14 Reasons for refusal (1) The dispute mediator refuses to conduct a dispute resolution procedure if 1. the dispute does not fall within the competence of the consumer conciliation body, 2. the disputed claim has not previously been made against the respondent, 3. claims or legal relationships that are the subject of the dispute resolution procedure have been registered for a model declaratory action or a redress action in the representative actions register and the action is still pending, or 4. the application manifestly has no prospects of success or appears to be frivolous, in particular because a) the disputed claim was already statute-barred at the time the application was made and the trader invokes this limitation, b) the dispute has already been resolved, c) an application for legal aid concerning the dispute has already been rejected on the grounds that the intended legal action does not have sufficient prospects of success or appears to be frivolous.
+(2) The rules of procedure may provide for the dispute mediator to refuse to conduct the dispute resolution procedure initiated by a consumer under section 4 (1) in the following cases: 1. a consumer conciliation body has already conducted procedures to resolve the dispute or the dispute is pending with another consumer conciliation body, 2. a court has already taken a decision on the substance of the dispute or the dispute is pending before a court, unless the court orders that the procedures be suspended under section 278a (2) of the Code of Civil Procedure in view of the procedure before the consumer conciliation body, 3. the value of the dispute exceeds or falls below a certain amount, 4. dealing with the dispute would seriously impede the effective operations of the consumer conciliation body, in particular because a) the consumer conciliation body may only clarify the circumstances or legal questions at unreasonable cost in terms of effort and resources, b) a fundamental legal question of significance for assessing the dispute has not been resolved.